digaev/stale_options/README.md

 A gem for caching HTTP responses.

-The gem was built with an idea to implement a class which will create options for `ActionController::ConditionalGet#stale?` method, without caring of type of object class.
+The gem was built with an idea to implement a class which will create options for `ActionController::ConditionalGet#stale?` method.
+It allows to cache any kind of object, not only record or collection (unlike of `#stale?`).

 ___